StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Controller/IsX2JustUnPressed.md

 ---
 layout: default
 title: Controller.IsX2JustUnPressed
 description: Has the controller's X2 button just been released this frame?
 Depending on the specific hardware, this is the second general purpose button on the controller.
-For example, on an Oculus Quest Touch controller this would represent 'X' on the left controller, and 'A' on the right controller.
+For example, on an Oculus Quest Touch controller this would represent 'Y' on the left controller, and 'B' on the right controller.
 ---
 # [Controller]({{site.url}}/Pages/StereoKit/Controller.html).IsX2JustUnPressed